breadbored/NUST/README.md

 Create a portable, cycle accurate NES emulator in Rust that requires minimal porting to other systems.

+## Caveats

 Drawing and GUI will need to be system specific regardless of implementation.
+Compiling to different targets and a clear seperation of system specific functionality should allieviate all portability concerns.

 Multithreading is kept barebones for the purpose of easily swapping.
-While this technically can be switched to an async event system rather than multithreading with 4 lines of code changed, performance will take a major hit because of the thread sleep logic that each thread uses.
-Please be aware that single threaded systems should refactor the timing mechanism found in the CPU instructions and the `main.rs` thread spawner.
+While this technically can be switched to an async event system rather than multithreading with 4 lines of code changed, performance will take a major hit because of the thread sleep logic that each thread uses for CPU, PPU, and APU timing.
+Please be aware that single threaded systems ***should*** switch to to an async event system and refactor the timing mechanism found in the CPU instructions and the `main.rs` thread spawner.
+This is kept intentionally simple, but multithreading does make this harder to port to weaker systsems.

 ## TODO